andrewacashner/hearingfaithms/chapters/chapter-3.md

 (insert table `ref:table:puebla-compendia`)
 `label:table:puebla-compendia`

-The Christmas liturgy provided the foundation for the theology behind this trope, through the way the ritual texts framed the interpretation of Scripture within the Church's exegetical traditions.
-Certain passages of Scripture treating Christ's birth, his Messianic identity, and the theology of incarnation became classic Christmas *loci theologici* (points for theological discussion).
-These passages and their interpretation within the theology of Christmas were mutually reinforced by the practices of, first, reading and singing these passages in the developing Christmas liturgy, and, second, interpreting these passages in preaching and commentaries.
-[On patristic exegesis and its influence, see @Kannengiesser:PatristicExegesis;
-@McKim:BiblicalInterpreters; @Thompson:ReadingwDead.]
-For example, the tradition of beginning the series of psalms in the Christmas Matins liturgy with Psalm 2 was influenced by the interpretation of that psalm as a Messianic prophecy in patristic exegesis---such as the sermons of Pope Saint Leo the Great, Pope Saint Gregory the Great, and Saint Ambrose, which were included in Matins as the lessons of the second and third Nocturnes.
-Moreover, the Scripture's placement in this liturgical context in turn strengthened the Messianic interpretation.
+Hispanic Catholics focused their devotion at Christmas on the baby Jesus as God made flesh to restore humankind to right relationship with God.
+Their traditions emphasized the affects of awe and wonder in response to Christ's miraculous incarnation.

-The foundation of the Christmas feast was devotion to "Jesus Christ, \[God's\] only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary," as stated in the Apostle's Creed, which in turn was the basis for catechesis.
+The object of Christmas devotion was, in the words of the Apostle's Creed, "Jesus Christ, \[God's\] only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary."
 [@Catholic:Catechismus1614, 34: "Et in Iesum Christum Filium eius vnicum, Dominum nostrum";
 @Catholic:Catechismus1614, 46, "Qui conceptus est de Spiritu sancto, natus ex Maria virgine."]
-The Roman Catechism explains this article by answering a classic theological question that appeared in many other commentaries, "Why did God become incarnate?"
-The catechism instructs pastors to teach the "admirable mystery of the concept" by having "the faithful repeat by memory \[...\] that he \[Christ\] is God, who took on human flesh, and thereby was truly 'made man'---which cannot be grasped by our mind, nor explained through words: that he should wish to become a human, to the end that we humans should be reborn as children of God."
+The Catechism of Trent instructs pastors to teach the "admirable mystery" of this article of faith by having "the faithful repeat by memory \[...\] that he \[Christ\] is God, who took on human flesh, and thereby was truly 'made man'---which cannot be grasped by our mind, nor explained through words: that he should wish to become a human, to the end that we humans should be reborn as children of God."
 [@Catholic:Catechismus1614, 50: "Haec sunt quae de admirabili conceptionis mysterio explicanda visa sunt, ex quibus, vt salutaris fructus ad nos redundare possit, illa in primis fideles memoria repetere, ac saepiùs cogitare cum animis